awslabs/kubeflow-manifests/distributions/aws/examples/storage/fsx-for-lustre/README.md

 kubectl describe -n kube-system serviceaccount fsx-csi-controller-sa
 ```

-## 4.0 Create an Instance of the FSx Filesystem
-Please refer to the official [AWS FSx CSI Document](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started-step1.html) for detailed instructions on creating an FSx filesystem.
+4. For Dynamic Provisioning, you will also have to attach the above created policy `Amazon_FSx_Lustre_CSI_Driver` to the Cluster worker node's IAM role.

 ## 5.0 Using FSx Storage in Kubeflow

-## 5.1 Provisioning Options
-### Option 1 - Static Provisioning
+## 5.1 Provisioning Option 1: Static Provisioning
 [Using this sample from official Kubeflow Docs](https://www.kubeflow.org/docs/distributions/aws/customizing-aws/storage/#amazon-fsx-for-lustre)

+1. Create an Instance of the FSx Filesystem
+Please refer to the official [AWS FSx CSI Document](https://docs.aws.amazon.com/eks/latest/userguide/fsx-csi.html) for detailed instructions on creating an FSx filesystem.

-1. Use the AWS Console to get the filesystem id of the FSx volume you want to use.
+2. Use the AWS Console to get the filesystem id of the FSx volume you want to use.
 You could also use the following command to list all the volumes available in your region.
 Either way, make sure that `file_system_id` is set.
 ```
 aws fsx describe-file-systems --query "FileSystems[*].FileSystemId" --output text --region $CLUSTER_REGION
 ```